alexito4/Genesis/README.md

   - Ideal for single pages like Home, About...
   - `Page` has access to the `Context`, so you in exactly the same way you can make Index pages trivially
 - You can use `PageProvider` to instantiate dynamically other pages
-  - This let's you instantiate every instance from loaded content.
+  - This lets you instantiate every instance from loaded content.
 Like blog posts.
 - Pages are very flexible
   - Just require a path to know where the page goes in the final site.
 Nothing else.
   - In the page you must return the `String`, usually HTML, to be saved to disk